 When to use ready-made vacuum packing bags, and when to cut bags from the foil roll?

-When you’re vacuum packing a large number of cured sausages, you will achieve fastest results by using ready-made vacuum packing bags.
+When you’re vacuum packing a large number of cured sausages, you will achieve the fastest results by using ready-made vacuum packing bags.
 These are already fused on three sides so all that’s left for you to do is insert the cured sausage into the bag and seal the top using the vacuum packing machine.
-Use the foil roll when you are vacuum packing smaller food and you need custom-made vacuum bags.
+Use the foil roll when you are vacuum-packing smaller food and you need custom-made vacuum bags.

 Additional help – Status Stiki

 Use Status Stiki double-sided adhesive tape and you’ll easily vacuum pack two vacuum bags for cured sausages at the same time.
 What this means for you is that you’ll get the job done in half the time.

 Bags for cured sausages can be used for vegetables as well

 Vacuum bags for salami can also be used to store:

 - whole asparagus, string beans, and carrots,